A Multi-modal Deformable Land-air Robot for Complex Environments: INTRODUCTION

-\begin{itemize} \item Proposed a generic overall design conception of land-air robot, considering the power settings, energy selection, lightweight design and deformable structure.
-The conception ensures the land-air robot's comprehensive movement ability. \item A land-air robot with automatic deformable arms is proposed for the first time.
+\begin{itemize} \item Proposed a generic mechtronics design conception of land-air robot, considering the power settings, energy selection, lightweight design and deformable structure.
+The conception ensures the land-air robot's comprehensive movement ability, including flying, driving, and modes switching. \item A land-air robot with automatic deformable arms is proposed for the first time.
 Combined with the introduced design conceptions, solving the land-air robots' compatibility issues between flying and driving modes.
 Larger propellers can generate greater thrust while reducing the plane projection area by 79 percent, which significantly improved passing capabilities. \item The proposed robot and mechanisms were verified in various simulated and practical field scenarios.
 The experiments and quantitative performance evaluation method provided strong evidences for their effectiveness and robustness. \end{itemize}

 The remainder of this paper is organized as follows.
 Section II introduces the design concept and corresponding analysis.
 Section III describes the detailed structure and deformable mechanism controls.
-Section IV provides the results of experiments and Section V concludes the paper.
+Section IV demonstrates the robot's overall motion and control strategy, which mapped its logic to the mechatronics system, clearly.
+Section V provides the results of experiments and Section VI concludes the paper.
 A video documenting experiments conducted as part of the study is available at \href{https://youtu.be/kGzKuHy6CmA}{video}.